The Horsehead and Flame Nebulae in Orion

 Guiding: Manual - Lumicon GEG

-Conditions: Visually clear, but with moderate high level water vapor
+Conditions: Visually clear, but with moderate high level water

 Weather: COLD!
 (20 F), Light breeze